NateEag/how-i-code/drafts/writing.rst

 :category: Fundamentals
 :summary: ???

-If a programmer is making a tool for other people, she will have to communicate with them about it.
+When a programmer makes tools for other people, she has to communicate with them.

 Writing is a powerful tool for doing so.
 It creates a long-lasting, accessible record of thought.
-Even those who cannot read can still experience it, by way of screenreaders.
+Even those who cannot read can still experience it, by way of text-to-speech software or a human reader.

 Speaking and listening are crucial skills for a programmer, but they apply mainly in face-to-face conversations, which are not always practicable, and